User0k/webtales.dev/public/posts/has-is-pseudo-classes/index.md

 ## Manipulate the form if it has any errors

-Let\`s create a simple form that has three input fields: email, username, and password.
+Let's create a simple form that has three input fields: email, username, and password.
 This displays a validation error if any input is invalid:

 ```html
 <form>